-The role and responsibilities of Nine's Board, as set out in the Board Charter (a copy of which is available on Nine's website) include:
+The role and responsibilities of Nine's Board, as set out in the Board Charter1 include:

-- i. approving Nine's strategies, budgets and business plans; - ii. approving Nine's annual report including the financial statements, directors' report, remuneration report and this corporate governance statement; - iii. approving major borrowing and debt arrangements, the acquisition, establishment, disposal or cessation of any significant business of the company, any significant capital expenditure and the issue of any shares, options, equity instruments or other securities in Nine; - iv. assessing performance against strategies to monitor both the performance of the Chief Executive Officer and other executives as determined from time to time by the Nomination and Remuneration Committee; - v. ensuring that Nine acts legally and responsibly on all matters and that the highest ethical standards are maintained; - vi. maintaining a constructive and ongoing relationship with the Australian Securities Exchange and regulators, and approving policies regarding disclosure and communications with the market and Nine's shareholders; and - vii. monitoring and approving changes to internal governance including delegated authorities, and monitoring resources available to senior management.
+- i. approving Nine's strategies, budgets and business plans; - ii. approving Nine's annual report including the financial statements, directors' report, remuneration report and this corporate governance statement; - iii. approving major borrowing and debt arrangements, the acquisition, establishment, disposal or cessation of any significant business of the company, any significant capital expenditure and the issue of any shares, options, equity instruments or other securities in Nine; - iv. assessing performance against strategies to monitor both the performance of the Chief Executive Officer and other executives as determined from time to time by the People & Remuneration Committee; - v. ensuring that Nine acts legally and responsibly on all matters and that the highest ethical standards are maintained; - vi. maintaining a constructive and ongoing relationship with the Australian Securities Exchange and regulators, and approving policies regarding disclosure and communications with the market and Nine's shareholders; and - vii. monitoring and approving changes to internal governance including delegated authorities, and monitoring resources available to senior management.

-Further, with the guidance of the Board's Nomination and Remuneration Committee, the Board is responsible for:
+Further, with the guidance of the Board's People & Remuneration Committee, the Board is responsible for:

-- i. evaluating and approving the remuneration packages of the Chief Executive Officer and other members of senior management; - ii. monitoring compliance with the Non-Executive Director remuneration pool and recommending any changes to the pool; - iii. administering short- and long-term incentive plans and engaging external remuneration consultants, as appropriate; - iv. appointing, evaluating or removing the Chief Executive Officer, and approving appointments or removal of all other members of senior management; - v. regularly assessing the independence of all Directors; - vi. reviewing succession planning for Directors and senior management; and - vii. monitoring the mix of skills, experience, expertise and diversity on the Board and, when necessary, appointing new Directors, for approval by shareholders.
+- evaluating and approving the remuneration packages of the Chief Executive Officer and other members of senior management; - ii. monitoring compliance with the Non-Executive Director remuneration pool and recommending any changes to the pool; - iii. administering short- and long-term incentive plans and engaging external remuneration consultants, as appropriate; and - iv. appointing, evaluating or removing the Chief Executive Officer, and approving appointments or removal of all other members of senior management.

-With the guidance of the Audit & Risk Committee, the Board is also ultimately responsible for:
+With the guidance of the Audit & Risk Management Committee, the Board is ultimately responsible for: